 Visiting children is my passion and I’ve been tested beyond measure in doing so.
 Nonprofits are up and down financially as we are in such a low that I sold my car yesterday to come up with money to survive as well as continue being Spider-Man.
 I won’t give up and am relentless in my need to share the stories of these children.
 Holding children as they take their last breaths.
 You’ll never feel more vulnerable than you do in that moment.
 Every other difficulty in life, I’ve been able to shake and move forward.
 But this?
 It’s something I’ll never shake, and I’ve come to terms with it.
 My life is theirs and the journey goes on.”

 This story was submitted to Love What Matters by Ricky Mena, 34, of Pittsburg California.
 You can follow his journey at Heart of a Hero here.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our best stories in our free newsletter here.

 Provide beauty and strength for others.
 SHARE this story on Facebook with your friends and family.